lte0609/ht/_docs/troubleshooting/jamcode.md

 --->

-* If the C-Tray is properly seated.
+* If the C-Tray is mounted correctly.
   → Check the Plate Up/Down Sensor.

-* If the C-Tray is not seated properly.
+* If the C-Tray is not mounted correctly.
   → Check if there is something between C-Tray and Plate.

 * If the X-axis alignment of C-Tray and Plate does not match.